anthonyrisinger/cga/README.md

 Modern processors offer SIMD instructions that can process multiple values simultaneously.
 Geometric algebra's regular structure seems perfect for SIMD optimization—until you try to implement it.

-The challenge is that multivector operations have irregular access patterns.
+The challenge is that memory access patterns for multivector operations can be irregular.
 A geometric product between grade-2 and grade-3 elements produces grades 1, 3, and 5.
 This scattered output breaks the streaming patterns SIMD prefers.
 Still, careful implementation can achieve meaningful speedups:

 ```python
 def simd_rotor_batch_transform(rotors, vectors):